Hey, I thought I made myself clear in the last hour.

 I'm really rich.

-They don't want to buy a car, they don't want to own anything.
+They don't want to own anything.

-And then I started seeing stories about how they don't want to own anything, and the sharing economy is booming because millennials don't like to be tied to ownership.
+And the sharing economy is booming because millennials don't like to be tied to ownership.

-They love sharing, even their digs, Even their places they live.
+They love sharing, even their digs, even their places they live.

-They like ride sharing, i.e., Uber.
+They like ride sharing, i.e. Uber.

-Um, and it was it was it was presented as these people are way ahead of the curve.
+And it was presented as these people are way ahead of the curve.

 This is the future of America.

-Nobody's gonna own anything.
+Nobody's going to own anything.

-Nobody's gonna have the money to own anything, nobody wants the hassle of owning it, nobody wants to have to pay the insurance for owning anything.
+Nobody wants to have to pay the insurance for owning anything.

-And I but but the problem that I saw was that the millennials, as it was reported, buying into it.
+But the problem that I saw was that the millennials, as it was reported, buying into it.

-And you're telling me that that's not the case, that you're not crazy about being told to share everything, and and one by the way, one of the reasons the sharing economy is has has become so prominent, correct me if I'm wrong, is that you're told the nation's best economic days are behind us, that there is no great American economic future anymore.
+And by the way, one of the reasons the sharing economy has become so prominent, correct me if I'm wrong, is that you're told the nation's best economic days are behind us, that there is no great American economic future anymore.

 And I've always got the impression that millennials bought into that, accepted it, and liked it.

-You're telling me that when a guy like Trump's come along, or Trump comes along, brags about his wealth and his achievement, that it is inspiring to other millennials, that that that they want a piece of that themselves now, you're saying?
+You're telling me that when a guy like Trump's come along or Trump comes along, brags about his wealth and his achievement, that it is inspiring to other millennials?

 Yeah, that is true.